ryexley/standard/project_management/site_completeness_checklist.md

 will wait approximately 14 days to allow for last minute changes, bugs, etc.

-* [ ] send thank you note after final payment is received and remind of 30-day support timeframe
+* [ ] Send thank you note after final payment is received and remind of 30-day support timeframe
 * [ ] Send documentation to client.
 (Check that code is commented well, send plugin list, any live or documented training)